Update (Jan 29th, ’23): I included an additional pattern suggestion.

 Which Needle Size should I use for Knitting DK Weight Socks?

 This actually depends on a number of factors.
-Your gauge and the type of pattern (stockinette, lace, cables, colorwork etc.) play an important role.
+Overall, your gauge and the type of pattern (stockinette, lace, cables, colorwork etc.) play an important role.

 Personally, I am a rather loose knitter and knit almost exclusively with nylon free yarns.
 To achieve the required stability for my socks while using 100% natural fibers, I like to knit them at a rather firm gauge.
-If I knit with my Luster Sock DK base, I usually use a 2.0 mm (US 0) needle.
+If I knit with my Luster Sock DK base, I usually use a 2.0 mm (US 0) needle from Knitter’s Pride Zing which are metal needles.
 If I use my Classic Sock DK base which is not spun as tightly, I gravitate more towards a 3.0 mm (US 2.5) needle.
+The specific needles I use are Knitter’s Pride Dreamz which are made out of wood.

 The recommended needle sizes in my pattern recommendations below range from 2.0 mm (US 0) all the way up to 3.75 mm (US 5).